kbase/sample_service_validator_config/README.md

 make
 ```

-Please see [the developer docs](./docs/index.md) for further information.
+Please see [the developer docs](docs/index.md) for further information.

 ## API

+Generated configuration files are available in distribution branches - see [the build and deploy docs](docs/build-and-deploy.md).

 ## Maintainers